mdn/content/files/en-us/web/api/scheduler/index.md

 ## Examples

-If the feature is defined, an instance of this object is returned by the {{jsxref("globalThis")}} in both workers and the main thread.
+If the feature is defined, an instance of this object is returned by the {{jsxref("globalThis")}} property in both workers and the main thread.

 The code below shows a simple task that resolves with the text 'Task executing'.
 This text is logged on success.